Is mandatory inclusionary zoning next on City Council's agenda?

 While previous attempts at mandatory inclusionary zoning failed, City Council has become more progressive with the addition of four new members this year, including Kendra Brooks of the Working Families Party.

 Inclusionary zoning mandates could sour City Council’s relationship with the building industries.
-Just this week, legislators passed changes to the 10-year property tax abatement program and put in place a new 1% levy on new residential construction, all of which takes effect in January 2022.
-The BIA supported the construction tax.
+Just this week, legislators passed changes to the 10-year property tax abatement program and put in place a new 1% levy on new residential construction, although the changes won’t take effect until January 2022.
+The BIA supported the trio of building tax bills.

 “It’s kind of like death by a thousand cuts,” said Badger, who is a partner on a new residential and commercial tower on South Broad Street.